sulaimonao/self_hosted_search_engine/README.md

 binary.
 Override `FRONTEND_URL` or `BACKEND_PORT` while running the desktop script if you need alternative endpoints.

+## SQLite migrations

+- The backend tracks schema changes in a ledger table named `_migrations`.
+Each migration records its ID and timestamp so the runner can safely re-enter and no-op once a change has been applied.
+- SQLite only allows constant defaults when adding columns.
+New columns are created with literal defaults such as `0` or left `NULL`, then populated with a follow-up `UPDATE` to handle dynamic timestamps or derived data.
+- Migrations run automatically when the backend opens the application state DB.
+  Logs show `Running state DB migrations` and `State DB migrations finished`—if a failure occurs, check backend logs for the migration ID and inspect the `_migrations` table for partial progress.
+- Stuck locally?
+Stop the backend, delete the state database (defaults to `data/app_state.sqlite3`), and restart.
+This clears local app state, so only do it if you are fine losing cached jobs/history.

 Open the browser at `http://localhost:3100` (not `127.0.0.1`) to use the UI and avoid dev-only cross-origin warnings.
 Make sure `ollama` is listening on `http://127.0.0.1:11434` (or adjust `OLLAMA_HOST`).
 If